Liberation Army of Preševo, Medveđa and Bujanovac

 The UÇPMB's uniforms, procedures and tactics mirrored those of the then freshly disbanded Kosovo Liberation Army (KLA).
-The 1,500-strong paramilitary launched the insurgency in the Preševo Valley from 1999 to 2001, with the goal of joining these municipalities to Kosovo.
+The 1,500-strong paramilitary launched an insurgency in the Preševo Valley from 1999 to 2001, with the goal of joining these municipalities to Kosovo.
 The EU condemned what it described as the "extremism" and use of "illegal terrorist actions" by the group.

+Background

+In 1992 and 1993, ethnic Kosovar Albanians created the Kosovo Liberation Army (KLA) which started attacking police forces and secret-service officials who abused Albanian civilians in 1995.
+Starting in 1998, the KLA was involved in frontal battle, with increasing numbers of Yugoslav security forces.
+Escalating tensions led to the Kosovo War in February 1998.

 History

 After the end of the Kosovo War in 1999, a three-mile "Ground Safety Zone" (GSZ) was established between Kosovo (governed by the UN) and inner Serbia and Montenegro.
 Yugoslav Forces (VJ) units were not permitted there, and only the lightly armed Serbian Ministry of Internal Affairs forces were left in the area.

 The exclusion zone included the predominantly Albanian village of Dobrosin, but not Preševo.
 Serbian police had to stop patrolling the area to avoid being ambushed.
-Ethnic Albanian politicians opposed to the KLA were attacked, including Zemail Mustafi (the vice-president of the Bujanovac branch of Slobodan Milošević's Socialist Party of Serbia) who was assassinated.
+Ethnic Albanian politicians opposed to the KLA were attacked, including Zemail Mustafi, the vice-president of the Bujanovac branch of Slobodan Milošević's Socialist Party of Serbia who was later assassinated.

-Between 21 June 1999 and 12 November 2000, 294 attacks were recorded, most of them (246) in Bujanovac, 44 in Medveđa and six in Preševo.
+Between 21 June 1999 and 12 November 2000, 294 attacks were recorded.
+246 in Bujanovac, 44 in Medveđa and 6 in Preševo.
 These attacks resulted in 14 people killed (of which six were civilians and eight were policemen), 37 people wounded (two UN observers, three civilians and 34 policemen) and five civilians kidnapped.
 In their attacks, UÇPMB used mostly assault rifles, machine guns, mortars and sniper rifles, but occasionally also RPGs, hand grenades, and anti-tank and anti-personnel mines.